metricly/metricly-docs/content/api/api-policies.md

 ## How to Mute a Policy Over a Weekend

-Having policy fire during off-hours isn't always necessary.
-You can use the Policy API (**/policies/{policyId}/mute{muteMS}**) to mute certain policies until resuming regular hours of operation.
+Having all of your policies unmuted during off-hours isn't always necessary.
+You can use the Policy API (**/policies/{policyId}/mute{muteMS}**) to mute specified policies until resuming regular hours of operation.
+This allows for you to still track events that occur while the policy is muted (versus being disabled).
 Read this walkthrough to learn how to mute a Policy over the weekend.

 {{% expand "View Walkthrough." %}}